-You will enjoy making this easy vegan Thai red curry right at home!
+You’ll enjoy making this easy vegan Thai red curry right at home!
 It’s packed with flavor and quick enough for a weeknight meal.
 Comfort in a bowl!

 I absolutely love Thai Curry!
 I use to eat it weekly from my favorite local Thai restaurant, but that had to stop after going vegan because of the addition of fish sauce in their curry.
 Yeah, sadly Thai restaurants use fish sauce in a lot of their dishes, so even if you order tofu curry it still isn’t vegan (I may have cried when I found this out).